Infinite measure mixing for some mechanical systems: Conclusions.

 We also note that for mechanical systems there are more examples where the local global mixing is known than the examples where the Krickeberg mixing was proven.
 Intuitively, proving local global mixing is easier since it only requires control on most of the phase space, while Krickeberg mixing requires a good understanding of the dynamics in the localized regions of the phase space.

-In summary global mixing is an interesting recent concept, which is relevant in physics and is easier to establish than other mixing properties.
+In summary global mixing is an interesting recent concept, which is relevant in { several areas of mathematics including mathematical physics (cf. \cite{Kh49}), dynamical systems (\cite{DDKN}), homogenization (\cite{DLN19}) and probability (\cite{DG})} and is easier to establish than several other mixing properties.
 Our paper is a first step in studying global mixing for mechanical systems.
+A natural next question to study is the Birkhoff theorem for global observables.
+In \cite{DLN19} we address this question in the simplest setting, namely for i.i.d. random walks.
+However, since the main tool in \cite{DLN19} is the local limit theorem and related asymptotic expansions, we hope that the results similar to \cite{DLN19} also hold for many of the mechanical systems addressed here.

-We hope it will stimulate a further research in this area.
+We also hope our work will stimulate further research on global mixing.
 Some of the natural questions motivated by our results include the multiple mixing, limit theorems for ergodic sums of global observables as well as quantitative aspects of global mixing.